-Disclose error to the patient and, if necessary, a senior medical professional.
+- Disclose error to the patient and, if necessary, a supervisor and administration

-- State the course of events leading to and during the error, avoiding jargon
+- State the course of events leading up to the error.

-- Explain the consequences of the error, both immediate and long term (if necessary)
+- Explain the consequences of the error, both immediate and long-term (if applicable).

 Regardless of the outcome of a treatment, a physician must inform the patient immediately if an error has occurred and disclose the nature of that error.